"Brings everything to life."

 Growing up in Tulsa, Oklahoma, I always saw my parents reading books and newspapers.
 So I quickly learned that words were powerful and storytelling was important.

-When I was in the fourth grade (rocking the freckles in the photo at left!)
+When I was in the fourth grade (rocking the freckles in the photo here!)
 I knew I wanted to be a writer.
-My teacher, Mrs. Tucker, had us craft mysteries in the spirit of Encyclopedia Brown, and the bravest of us read them out loud to the class each Friday.
+My teacher, Miss Tucker, had us craft mysteries in the spirit of Encyclopedia Brown, and the bravest of us read them out loud to the class each Friday.
 I was hooked!

 I loved language.
 I loved interesting people.
 And I was very nosy.
 So I worked on school newspapers in middle school, high school, and college, and then I went on to work at daily newspapers in different cities around the country — including The Dallas Morning News and The San Francisco Chronicle.
 California living was the greatest, and some of my favorite places on Earth are there!

-Now I live in Chicago with my own family — my husband, three kids, and nervous Australian shepherd.
+Now I live in Chicago with my own family — three awesome kids, two high-energy dogs, and one fabulous husband.
 I still love language and interesting people, and I'm still nosy.
-So I spend a lot of time researching and writing fiction and nonfiction — including mysteries! — for readers like you.
+So I spend a lot of time researching and writing fiction and nonfiction for readers like you.

 About the author